 With no control left, Zuko gave in, letting that electricity surge.
 Snarls ripped out of his throat and he came jerkily, his hot semen pumping deep inside of her.
 He was sweating; his vision was swimming, blurred and spotted as his entire body arched with hers.

 After a moment, they both settled.
 She fell forward with a shuddering gasp, trembling as she rested her damp cheek against his chest.
-Still, he could not move but he could feel his heart beating wildly as small tremors racked his body.
+He still couldn't move, but he could feel his heart beating wildly as small tremors racked his body.
 And when his vision finally cleared, he became vaguely aware that he was still inside her.
 She hadn't let him go.

 Pulling back from his chest, Katara sat up on his lap and let her head roll back, bringing a hand to the smooth umber line of her stomach.
 There she sat, eyes closed, slowly breathing in and out.
 He could feel his own warm semen drying in a congealed smear on his thigh and he desperately wanted to move out from underneath her.
 After a minute, she finally opened her eyes and pushed herself up so that she was squatting over top of him, sliding his length out from her with a moan as she stroked warm, wet palms down his legs.